Listen to Henrik Stenson’s appearance on The Open Podcasts here.

 After trading birdies and pars with Mickelson on the 16th and 17th respectively, Stenson was still two clear as he reached the last.

-“In The Open Championship history and in other big events we’ve seen what can happen when players let their concentration fall at the wrong time, and I was certainly determined not to let that be the case for me," Stenson said.
+“In Open Championship history and in other big events we’ve seen what can happen when players let their concentration fall at the wrong time, and I was certainly determined not to let that be the case for me," Stenson said.

 Stenson did not lose concentration at all, and instead holed one last iconic putt to shatter records and cap off one of the greatest rounds ever played in golf’s original major.

-His final round of 63 matched the lowest round in a major at the time, while his aggregate scores of 264 strokes and 20 under par are still tied for the best in major championship history.
+His final round of 63 matched the lowest round in a major at the time, while his aggregate scores of 264 strokes and 20-under-par are still tied for the best in major championship history.

 Having started the final round one shot off the lead, Mickelson had shot a bogey-free 65.
 In almost all circumstances in a major, that would have been more than enough to win.
 On this occasion, he finished three shots behind.